SonarSonic/DrawingBotV3/docs/source/pfms.rst

  Edge Power
         ``Values: Number (Safe Range: 0 -> 100)``

-        Pushes the Path Finding process to edges detected by Canny Edge Detection, which is very accurate and will highlight sharp edges, and keep detail in the image.
+        Pushes the Path Finding process to edges detected by Canny Edge Detection, which is very accurate and will highlight sharp edges, keeping more detail in the image.

         .. image:: images/style/edge_power_comparison_v1.jpg